daguttt/machine_renting_assessment/README.md

 # Machine renting assessment
+## Description

+System that helps to manage the renting of machines.

 ## Steps to run the project
 1. From the `resources/` folder, copy the SQL in the `db.sql` file to set up the database.